 Researchers within the division have contributed to advances in the basic understanding of infectious diseases as well as in the identification and establishment of better care practices that have led to better patient outcomes.

-The laboratories of the Division are heavily engaged in the study of pathogenesis and host defense in infectious diseases using an array of methodologies drawing from:
+The laboratories of the Division are heavily engaged in basic science research encompassing the study of pathogenesis and host defense in infectious diseases using an array of methodologies drawing from:

 - Molecular biology